langemike/laravel5-less/README.md

 ````
 $ php artisan vendor:publish
 ````
-This will create a confif file 'less.php' in your config directory.
+This will create a config file 'less.php' in your config directory.

 ### Settings

-You can specify your configuration through 3 options: .env, config.php file and through $options parameter.
+You can specify your configuration through 3 options: `.env`, `config.php` file and through `$options` parameter.

-Your .env configuration will be used by default, it will be overridden by it's config.php settings, but the $options paramter will have the highest preference.
+Your .env configuration will be used by default, it will be overridden by it's config.php settings, but the $options parameter will have the highest preference.

 ### Recompilation
 Additionally you can (and probably should) have different configurations for development